saishnu25/saishnu25/README.md

 Hello there!
 I'm Saishnu, and this is my GitHub page.
 I'm excited to share my projects and collaborate with amazing people on this platform.

 ## About Me 🤔
-Currently pursuing an MSc in Managing Innovation and Information Technology at the University of Salford.
-I graduated with a BSc in Computer Science at California State University, Fresno.
-My interests span Project Management, Business Data and Analytics, and IT-related opportunities.
+Completed a MSc Managing Innovation and Information Technology degree at the University of Salford, UK in September 2025.
+I previously graduated in May 2024 with a BSc in Computer Science from California State University, Fresno, USA.
+My passion and drive to learn and adapt allows me to explore the vast methods of complex problem-solving and to gain experience wherever I am.
+Throughout my long academic journey, I have had the opportunity to acquire a diverse skillset and apply it to various scenarios.
+I am firmly dedicated to any new opportunities that arise to further enhance my career goals.

 <div style="display: flex; justify-content: center;">
     <img src="https://github-readme-stats.vercel.app/api?username=saishnu25&theme=dark&show_icons=true&hide_border=true&count_private=true" style="max-width: 400px;">